Banknotes of the Indonesian rupiah: 2022 series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Commemorative banknotes

 Suharto "25 years of development" commemorative Rp50,000 polymer note (1993)

 In 1993, a polymer Rp50,000 rupiah note, worth approximately US$24.15 at the time of its release on 22 February (assuming that the exchange rate was Rp2,070 per 1 US dollar at that time period), was issued to celebrate "25 Years of Development" under the New Order; it was the first in Indonesia.
 It featured a hologram of then-President Suharto and the phrase "Penerbitan Khusus" (Special Issue).
 Only five million notes are printed and each were packed in a presentation pack explaining the 25-year growth plan since 1969.
 These notes were priced at Rp100,000 upon release, which was double the face value.
 The design featured Suharto on the front and Soekarno-Hatta airport on the back, with a plane taking off to symbolise Indonesia's growth.
 However, it is believed that due to poor sales, some of the polymer notes, minus the folder, were issued as regularly circulating money.
 A paper version (regular note) of similar design was printed from 1993 through 1998.